 We walked to the bedroom, and she showed me some of her prized ceramics.
-Then she said another set of words that haunt me to this day: “My songs!” she said in a frantic way that suggested something was on fire.
+Then she said two words that place me back in this situation anytime I think of them.
+“My songs!” she said in a frantic way that suggested one of us was on fire.

 “You came over to my home to hear me sing.
-I almost forgot.”
-She raced around her room searching for one particular cassette tape.
+I almost forgot to sing for you.”
+She raced around her room searching for a particular cassette tape.
 She was cursing herself and running around.
 “I can’t find it!” she said tossing boxes and blank cassettes aside.

 “It’s all right,” I said.
 “Just sing anything.”

-When I started laughing, she blushed a dark red glow on her face, and she shot me a look of anger that asked me to understand how important this was to her.
+Her face did go red when I started laughing, but she followed that look with a look of anger that asked me to understand how important this was to her.
 I didn’t understand, and my sitcom conditioning compelled me to laugh.
-My sitcom conditioning suggested that those who don’t laugh in all the right places become the joke.
-With my laughter, I thought I was telling her that I appreciated her bizarre sense of humor, but this was no joke to her.
+My sitcom conditioning also suggested that those who don’t laugh in all the right places become the naïve butt of the joke.
+With my laughter, I thought I was telling her that I appreciated her bizarre sense of humor more than most might, but her expression informed me that this was no joke to her.

-The idea that this was serious to her, regardless what preceded it, arrived when she began sorting through a number of stances while the musical intro played out.
-It was obvious in the subtle manner she used to count the beats to her vocals, and the idea that she took this a little too seriously was obvious in the earnest falsetto she used to sing her part.
+The idea that this was serious to her, regardless what preceded it, arrived when she began rolling her shoulders to find the most appropriate stance for the song while the musical intro played into the vocal portion.
+Her seriousness became obvious when she began to count the beats to her vocals, and the idea that she took this a little too seriously was obvious in the earnest falsetto she used to sing her part.

 “You’re really good,” I lied.
 It wasn’t an out and out lie.
 She wasn’t awful, but she had just filled my head with so many sexual innuendos, in one school day afternoon that she could’ve sounded like PJ Harvey and I wouldn’t have been able to tell the difference between good and bad.